Nike Boys Lacrosse Camp at Berry College

 2024 Dates & Prices Coming Soon!

-USSC is excited to expand its Nike Lacrosse Camp network into the South.
+USSC is excited to be back at Berry College in summer 2024 and offer a Nike Lacrosse Camp in Georgia.
 Berry College is located next to Rome in northwest Georgia, 72 miles northwest of Atlanta and 75 miles south of Chattanooga.
 As the sport strengthens in Georgia, this camp presents an incredible opportunity for youth players to improve their skills, and for high school players to get a taste of playing for Berry College.

-- Complete Skills Camp for Boys Ages 9-18
+- High School & Youth Camp for Boys Ages 9-18

 - Superior instruction from College Coaches